 Binghamton University was one of the first schools in the U.S. to offer a university-wide Certificate of Completion in College/University Teaching, preparing graduate students for higher education teaching.
 The certificate, approved by the Graduate Council in May 1996, may be integrated into academic studies at any point in a current degree-seeking graduate student's academic career at Binghamton University.

 The program helps students organize their teaching credentials and portfolios, articulate teaching philosophies, and demonstrate teaching experiences and abilities when pursuing teaching opportunities.
-Please note that this certificate of completion is not affiliated with the Graduate School of Education and does not lead to New York State teaching certification.
+Please note that this certificate of completion is not affiliated with the Department of Teaching, Learning and Educational Leadership (TLEL) and does not lead to New York State teaching certification.

 The certificate of completion recognizes work performed by teaching graduate students over the course of their graduate careers as they prepare for class, develop assignments, evaluate student work and reflect on their teaching experiences.
 In addition, students complete 4 types of activities:

 - University-wide workshops.
 This includes teaching assistant events and modules, as well as workshops organized by the Writing Center, the Graduate Community of Scholars (GCOS) and the Center for Learning and Teaching.
 Completion of and documentation of 12 hours of participation in teaching workshops, conferences and teaching alliance discussions is required.